nezarfadle/jsonschemavalidator/README.md

 # Usage

-Make sure that you import all the needed classes before every use caase:
+Make sure that you import all the needed classes:

 ```php
 use Json\Validation\JsonSchemaValidator;